SourceAura/Shujo/journal/entry-1.md

 ---
 ...it begins here.
-...no more imposter syndrome. ( gonna write about my experience soon. )
+...no more IS. ( gonna write about my experience soon. )
 ...i do this and have been doing this.